Other Voices, Too (A Trip Back to Bountiful)

-Other Voices, Too (A Trip Back to Bountiful) was a 1998 album by Nanci Griffith.
-It was her thirteenth studio album.
-Following on from the Grammy Award winning album Other Voices, Other Rooms, Other Voices, Too (A Trip Back to Bountiful) is a second album of cover songs written by a wide variety of singer/songwriters.
+Other Voices, Too (A Trip Back to Bountiful) is a 1998 album by Nanci Griffith.
+It is her 13th studio album.
+Following the Grammy Award-winning album Other Voices, Other Rooms, Other Voices, Too (A Trip Back to Bountiful) is the second album of cover songs written by various singer-songwriters.

-The album includes many guest performances from musicians, including Guy Clark, The Crickets, Odetta, Lucinda Williams, Rodney Crowell, Steve Earle, Lyle Lovett, John Prine, Emmylou Harris, Gillian Welch, Jimmie Dale Gilmore and Richard Thompson.
+The album includes many guest musicians, including Guy Clark, The Crickets, Odetta, Lucinda Williams, Rodney Crowell, Steve Earle, Lyle Lovett, John Prine, Emmylou Harris, Gillian Welch, Jimmie Dale Gilmore, Tom Rush, and Richard Thompson.

 Critical reception

-People wrote that "not only does this album benefit from the sweet growl of Griffith’s sensuous voice, it also reflects her wondrous curiosity and eclectic tastes in music."
+People wrote, "not only does this album benefit from the sweet growl of Griffith’s sensuous voice, [but] it also reflects her wondrous curiosity and eclectic tastes in music."